marcaaron/react-apollo-snippets/README.md

 This snippet library is currently geared at users of `apollo-boost`.
 If you're setting things up the old way and would like to add a snippet or two feel free to make suggestions or toss up a PR.
 If anyone has any suggestions whatsoever on anything I've done here let me know.
 I tried to create a few useful snippets for common React Apollo patterns I kept running into, but things can always be better :)

+Many of these snippets are based examples provided by the [Apollo docs](https://www.apollographql.com).

 # Commands
 ## App Set Up